peteflorence/simple_img_gallery/README.md

 	python generate_gallery.py /path/to/image_directory

+The script will create an `index.html` in that directory, and view it with Firefox.

+## Features

-Optionally, you can specify the number of images per row, with an argument after the directory path.
+- Tile `N` images per row: pass an argument after the directory path.
 (The default is `3`.)
 For example, to tile `6` per row:

 	python generate_gallery.py /path/to/image_directory 6

-The script will create an `index.html` in that directory, and view it with Firefox.
+- Click on any image to zoom (thank you browser)

+- Right click on any image and "Save Image As" (if you want it for your plots)

 Note: